Huawei P30 Pro in review: The smartphone with an ace up its sleeve

 Camera: the ace up your sleeve

-The Huawei P30 is highly advertised Pro because of his camera.
-One could almost say that this is a bit "overhyped".
+The Huawei P30 Pro is highly advertised for its camera.
+You could almost say that it is a bit "overhyped".
 But there is a reason for that.
-Overall, the Huawei P30 offers Pro three camera lenses on the back, one for color, the other for wide-angle and the third for zoom.
-This also allows a maximum zoom of 50x.
-If you jump over the 10x range when zooming, you even notice that the "zoom lens" is now activated.
-The downside, however, is that it's almost impossible to capture close-up objects with this lens.
+In total, the Huawei P30 Pro has three camera lenses on the back, one for color, the other for wide angle and the third for zoom.
+This also enables a maximum zoom of 50x.
+If you jump over the 10x range when zooming, you will even notice that the "zoom lens" is now activated.
+The disadvantage, however, is that it is almost impossible to take pictures of close objects with this lens.
 Then you have to go back below the 10x range to get the image sharp again.

 These are the resolutions of the three lenses: 40 MP Huawei SuperSpectrum (f / 1.6), 20 MP wide-angle sensor (f / 2.4) and an 8 MP telephoto sensor (f / 3.4).
 There is also a fourth ToF camera, which is supposed to recognize objects and adjust the depth of field.
 The front camera has a resolution of 32 MP.
 Videos are possible in 4K at 30 fps.